carlosrojas/genome_graph_paper/manuscript.md

 ##### Data Processing Requirements
 Pubmed API allows us to retrieve up to 10,000 results and requests without an API key have a rate limit of 3 requests/second.
 Requests with an API key have a default rate limit of 10 requests/second.
 Our group will consider this amount of data as acceptable for now.
 However, if we want a larger amount of dataset, we can improve the algorithm that we use for the API.
 Funds are available to reimburse the cost of AWS if necessary.

+## [Chapter 5 System Implementation]
+### 5.1	Implementation Overview

+In order to create a knowledge graph representing gene-to-gene relationships, we needed to find a source of data, a machine learning model to get relationships from the data, a way to graph these relationships, and enough processing power to handle these tasks.
+We are able to achieve this by using the College of Engineering's High Performance Computing (HPC).

+The methodology framework is based on the design from “Building a pubmed knowledge graph,” [4].
+Instead of relating the nodes by Pubmed entries, the nodes will show gene-to-gene relationships through the relation extraction functionality available in BioBERT [1].

+Once we have trained our BioBERT model on the Pubmed data, we will use a TigerGraph schema to map relationships and host our graph on TigerCloud.

+#### Data Extraction
+For data extraction, we used PubMed abstracts as a data source.
+To implement this, we are using datasets from HuggingFace.
+HuggingFace datasets are available in the library called Datasets and can be split into the train, validation, and test sets.
+HuggingFace was selected because its datasets are easy to manipulate for our intended purpose and contain all the abstracts available on PubMed.
+Pubmed contains about 35 million articles, which are readily available through HuggingFace

+#### Named-Entity Recognition, Relation Extraction and Normalization
+For named-entity recognition and relation extraction, we used BioBERT pre-trained models on the PubMed datasets and GNormPlus for gene name normalization.
+We used pre-trained models available through BioBERT on HuggingFace and fine-tuned them using datasets available from “Tagging genes and proteins with BioBERT” [2].
+For BioBERTs relation extraction, we use a rule-based approach that will look for gene-to-gene interactions along with relationship types such as passive, reactive, and active.

+#### Graph Database
+For the graph database, our project uses TigerGraph.
+For this portion, we will base it on the Drug Repurposing Knowledge Graph [3] and Pubmed Knowledge Graph [1] that we will fine-tune to meet our specifications and schema.

+### 5.2 Implementation of Developed Solutions

+We have implemented the data extraction by using the HuggingFace datasets.
+From these datasets, we have created train, test, and validation sets.
+Using the pre-trained BioBERT model, we have trained the model using our test sets with a semi-supervised approach to analyze the model.
+We calculated the F1 score of the model and deemed it appropriate to continue the rest of implementation.
+After fine-tuning the model, we used it to run relation extraction on the datasets and find the gene-to-gene interactions and relationships.
+We then created a knowledge graph utilizing TigerGraph to plot the interactions and relationships we found on the genes.
+5.3 Implementation Problems, Challenges, and Lessons Learned

+#### Implementation Problems and Challenges
+The problems and challenges of implementation include having to workaround the potential downtime of the HPC and connecting the output of the name entity recognition with the relation extraction.

+#### Lessons Learned
+Lessons we learned are that we should have started implementation earlier to have more time to work through the problems.
+As well as researched more on similar issues that we had before the implementation phase of the project.

 This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.